torsten-liermann/systemd-docker/README.md

 This repository provides a wrapper which improves the handling of Docker containers run as `systemd` services.

 If a Docker container is started as a `systemd` service using the "usual" `docker run ...` instruction, f.ex.
-`ExecStart=docker run ...`, **`systemd` interacts with the Docker client process instead of the actual container process, which can lead to a bunch of odd situations** regarding `systemd`'s capacity to monitor process health:
+`ExecStart=docker run ...`, **`systemd` interacts with the Docker client process instead of the container process, which can lead to situations where `systemd`'s capacity to monitor process health is affected**:
 - the client can detach or crash while the container is doing fine, yet `systemd` would trigger failure handling
 - worse, the container crashes and should be taken care of, but the client stalled - `systemd` is blind and won't do
   anything
-- when a container is stopped with `docker stop ...`, attached client processes exit with an error code, not 0/success, which triggers `systemd`'s failure handling unless it's specially configured to ignore this
+- when a container is stopped with `docker stop ...`, attached client processes exit with an error code, not 0/success, which triggers `systemd`'s failure handling unless it's explicitely configured to ignore this

 The **key thing that this wrapper does is** that it moves the container process from the *cgroups set up by Docker* to the *service unit's cgroup* **to give `systemd` the supervision of the actual Docker container process**.